CodePurble/sap/README.md

 Correspondingly, the processor executes the instruction and outputs the result using the output register.

-This process happens in two cycles, i.e. Fetch & Execute across six different timing states accounted by a 6-bit ring-counter (first three states for Fetch Cycle and next three for the Execute Cycle).
+This process happens in two cycles, i.e. Fetch & Execute across six different timing states accounted by a 6-bit ring-counter.

 ![T States](./img/t_states.PNG)